ryparker/Awesome-List/README.md

 - [Vtop](https://github.com/MrRio/vtop) - JS - Wow such top.
 So stats.
 More better than regular top.

 - [PM2](https://github.com/Unitech/pm2) - Node.js Production Process Manager with a built-in Load Balancer.

+- [TMUX](https://github.com/tmux/tmux/wiki) - a terminal multiplexer.
+It lets you switch easily between several programs in one terminal, detach them (they keep running in the background) and reattach them to a different terminal.

 ---